bartosian/sui-tools/SETUP.md

 ## Next Steps

-1. Configure your `.env` file with actual values
+1. Configure your `config.yml` file with actual values
 2. Start the services: `./monitor.sh start`
 3. Access Grafana and log in
 4. Verify Prometheus targets are being scraped